cohere-ai/cohere-python/README.md

 /likelihood | co.likelihood()

 ## Models
 To view an up-to-date list of available models please consult the models section in the [platform](https://os.cohere.ai).
-To get started try out the `large` for Generate, Choose Best, and Likelihood or `medium` for Embed and Similarity.
+To get started try out `large` for Generate, Choose Best, and Likelihood or `medium` for Embed and Similarity.

 ## Responses
 All of the endpoint functions will return a Cohere object corresponding to the endpoint (e.g. for generation, it would be `Generation`).
 The responses can be found as instance variables of the object (e.g. generation would be `Generation.text`).
 The names of these instance variables and a detailed breakdown of the response body can be found in the [Cohere Docs](https://docs.cohere.ai/).
 Printing the Cohere response object itself will display an organized view of the instance variables.